Constrained Quantization for Uniform Distributions with Two Constraint Families: Constrained quantization with respect to the family of constraints

 for $1\leq j\leq n$, we have the $n$th constrained quantization for $n$-points as

 which upon simplification yields

 Thus, the proof of the theorem is complete (see Figure~\ref{Fig}). \end{proof}

-\section{Constrained quantization dimension and constrained quantization coefficient}
+\subsection{Constrained quantization dimension and constrained quantization coefficient}

-In this section, we show that the constrained quantization dimension $D(P)$ exists and equals two.
-We further show that the $D(P)$-dimensional constrained quantization coefficient for $P$ exists as a finite positive number.
+In this subsection, we show that the constrained quantization dimension $D(\nu)$ exists and equals two.
+We further show that the $D(\nu)$-dimensional constrained quantization coefficient for $\nu$ exists as a finite positive number.

-\begin{theorem} The constrained quantization dimension $D(P)$ of the probability measure $P$ exists, and $D(P)=2$. \end{theorem}
+\begin{theorem} The constrained quantization dimension $D(\nu)$ of the probability measure $\nu$ exists, and $D(\nu)=2$. \end{theorem}

 \begin{proof} By Theorem~\ref{theo1}, the $n$th constrained quantization error is given by